cdr6934/cbayes/content/about.md

 Hi!

-My name is **Chris Ried** and I've put together this site to accumulate me.
-So yes, a little bit of self promotion but also to have a place to collect those things such as my resume or links of interest.
-You will find that I have alot of interests as you will find in the breadth of my posting subjects.
+My name is **Chris Ried** and I've put together this site to accumulate my interests into a single place so that I can share a bit with the world.
+My interests are far reaching, and sometimes overambitious.
+But that is the beauty of it all in my opinion.
+Check out the following [link](www.generativecollective.com) for some content round my art.